-Infertility and Birth Control Copay

-• Diagnosis and testing for infertility 50%

-Sterilization for females \$150

-• Sterilization for males \$100

-• Family planning services \$20

-• Shots and implants for birth control No charge

-• Intrauterine contraceptive devices (IUDs) and diaphragms, dispensed by a doctor No charge

-Doctor's services to prescribe, fit and insert an IUD diaphragm

-Note: The 50% copay made for infertility service be applied to the " Copay Limits ." es will not

-Mastectomy Copay

-Mastectomy and lymph node dissection; complications from a mastectomy G

-including lymphedema See copays that apply
+Infertility and Birth Control Copay Benefits include fertility preservation services to prevent iatrogenic infertility when medically necessary. ♦ Diagnosis and testing for infertility 50% ♦ Sterilization for females \$150 ♦ Sterilization for males \$100 ♦ Family planning services \$20 ♦ Shots and implants for birth control No charge ◆ Intrauterine contraceptive devices (IUDs) and diaphragms, dispensed by a doctor No charge ◆ Doctor's services to prescribe, fit and insert an IUD of diaphragm or \$20 Note: The 50% copay made for infertility services be applied to the "Copay Limits." will not Mastectomy Copay ◆ Mastectomy and lymph node dissection; complications from a mastectomy including lymphedema See copays that apply that apply

-• Reconstructive surgery of both breasts performed to restore symmetry following a mastectomy
+◆ Reconstructive surgery of both breasts performed to restore symmetry following a mastectomySee copays

-Reconstructive Surgery Copay
+Reconstructive Surgery